-As a Sedona artist, I’m proud to have created this patriotic art “Patriotic Longhorns,” which is an original watercolor of a Texas Longhorn steer.
+As a contemporary Sedona artist, I’m proud to have created this patriotic art “Patriotic Longhorns,” which is an original watercolor of a Texas Longhorn steer.
 It has stars painted in the crown of the skull, along with colors of the American flag.
 Red, White, and Blue show through on this “Patriotic’ image.

 Discover This Patriotic Art Expression